 Step 9 Submission Phase

-Once the workshop has been made we can then set more settings relating to submissions.
+Once the workshop has been made more settings can be added.
 This is done through clicking on the menu highlighted below which is found when you click on the workshop’s link or after clicking “Save and Display” on completion of the workshop.
 To access the menu simply click on “Allocate Submissions”.
 It is highlighted in the picture by the red box.

 Here,a teacher can manually choose which students review whose work.
 A student can review work even if they have not submitted anything themselves.